 C.A.
 Goldberg, PLLC joins Senator Gounardes and Assembly Member Fernandez to intro 21st Century Anti-Stalking Bill

 that will make it possible for more victims of crimes such as stalking and harassment to receive relief from their alleged offender through the courts.

 - The “21st Century Anti-Stalking Act” would make it possible for survivors of harassment to obtain a restraining order without having to prove previous ‘intimate’ relationship and help victims of online harassment.

 C.A.
-Goldberg, PLLC attorneys drafted a bill sponsored by NY Senator Andrew Gounardes and NY Assembly Member Natalie Fernandez to update the jurisdiction of Family Court.
+Goldberg, PLLC attorneys drafted a bill sponsored by NY Senator Andrew Gounardes and NY Assembly Member Nathalia Fernandez to update the jurisdiction of Family Court.

 Despite its name, Family Court deals with relationships beyond just familial ones.
 Family Court is empowered to grant Orders of Protection to people who are the victims of many types of crimes.
 However, some people who are subject to harassment and stalking don’t qualify because they don’t have a blood relationship or a sexual relationship with their offender.
 New York urgently needs to fix this gaping hole.
 This bill would allow survivors to obtain an Order of Protection without having to prove an intimate relationship with the offender.